facebook

 The Smoky Mountains Are Open

-Scenic Drives & Fall Colors: Roads like Newfound Gap Road and Roaring Fork remain open, giving you easy access to breathtaking mountain views.
+Scenic Drives & Mountain Views: Roads like Newfound Gap Road and Cades Cove Loop Road remain open, giving you easy access to breathtaking mountain views.

-Trails & Wildlife: Many hiking trails are still open, so you can enjoy waterfalls, wildlife sightings, and crisp autumn hikes.
+Trails & Wildlife: Hiking trails are still open, with the exception of seasonal closures, so you can enjoy waterfalls, wildlife sightings, and crisp autumn hikes.

 What’s Limited in the National Park

-Some services and facilities are closed until full operations are restored.
-Current closures include:
+Some services and facilities were closed until Oct.
+4th.
+Those closures included:

 • Cades Cove Loop Road, Picnic Area, and Visitor Center